LoyolaChicagoCS/gradhandbook/source/regulations.rst

 School requires that you apply for a leave of absence through the gsps system, under student forms in https://gsps.luc.edu/.

-.. what true now?
-    There is no direct penalty for forgetting notification, but it helps the department to know what is going on.

-    Whether or not you file a Leave of Absence form, you

 You
 will need